Justice, like life, was short, brutal and spectacular for pirates.

 Pirates on display

 It was the custom to display the corpses of the more notorious pirates at places along the river.
 They would be seen by the crews of all ships entering and leaving the port.
+Normally they would stay there for three tides.

 The body of Captain Kidd was left suspended at Tilbury Point on the lower reaches of the Thames.
 It would have been visible there for an hour or more as the ships navigated Sea Reach.
 That was the broad stretch of the river that curves around the desolate point.